ShindouMihou/Nexus/README.md

 #### 🍾 Designing Commands

+> **Warning**
+> Before we start, a fair warning, it is never recommended to use the `event.interaction.respondLater()` methods of Javacord when using
+> Nexus because we have special handling for middlewares  that requires coordination between the command and the middleware.
+It is better
+> to use `event.respondLater()` or `event.respondLaterAsEphemeral()` instead.

 Nexus offers a simple, and straightforward manner of designing commands, but before we can continue designing commands, let us first understand a few fundamental rules that Nexus enforces:
 1. You cannot have two or more commands with the same name unless you modify one of the commands with the `@IdentifiableAs` annotation, for indexing reasons. ([Read more here]())